joshbav/scaler/README.md

 # TRY IT

 To try it, clone this repo, login to your cluster, and ensure you don't have an app already named testapp.
+Ensure the requirements above are met.

-Modify the testapp.template.json and change the HAPROXY_0_VHOST label to match your DNS.
-This lablel is used by marathon-lb to automatically configure itself and make the app available via load balancing.
-Also modify that same label in the testapp-nginx.json file, and optionally in the testapp-apache.json file.
+Modify the testapp.template.json and change the HAPROXY_0_VHOST label to match the DNS entry for this app, this label is how marathon-lb knows what app is associated to what DNS FQDN, from this marathon-lb automatically configures itself to make the app available via load balancing.
+Also modify that same label in the testapp-nginx.json file.

 Then add the nginx test app with: dcos marathon app add testapp-nginx.json